STANFORD MASTER OF LIBERAL ARTS

 Start your next chapter with a part-time, evening graduate degree in the liberal arts.

-Stanford’s Master of Liberal Arts Program (MLA) offers an extraordinary opportunity to pursue an interdisciplinary course of study in the liberal arts and earn your master’s degree at one of the world’s great centers of learning.
-Designed with busy adults in mind, this part-time graduate degree program holds classes in the evenings and offers a flexible academic schedule.
+Stanford’s Master of Liberal Arts (MLA) Program (through the School of Humanities & Sciences) offers an extraordinary opportunity to pursue an interdisciplinary course of study in the liberal arts and earn your master’s degree at one of the world’s great centers of learning.
+Designed with busy adults in mind, this part-time, in-person graduate degree program holds classes in the evenings and offers a flexible academic schedule.

 In the MLA program, students form a close-knit cohort that takes courses taught by Stanford faculty.
 Areas of study include history of science, philosophy, literature, environmental studies, political science, history, and more.
 Students will hone their ability to write persuasively and creatively, develop compelling arguments, conduct original research, and integrate thinking from multiple disciplines.
 For many students, these are ends in themselves.
 For others, these skills serve them well in their professional lives.